matthewjgoral/drum-journal/interface-design.md

 Limb
 Grace Note

-## Available options per instrument as above including default, can also add an option on the fly and it will be added to the
+## Available options per instrument as above including default
+can also add an option on the fly and it will be added to the list above

 SD Dynamics -all -_
    Articulation #{drum, rimshot, cross-stick} -drum Limb #{R, L} -R